Nutlope/roomGPT/README.md

   - [ ] Maybe switch to 768 generations
 - [ ] Mobile styles
 - [ ] Some visual indication that it takes ~25s
+- [ ] Test lighthouse scores to make sure I have good performance

 ## Todos v1.5